WeblateOrg/weblate/docs/contributing/trademark.rst

 **You Must:**

-* Follow the terms of the Open-Source License(s) for Weblate software products and code (mainly GPLv3).
+* Follow the terms of the Open-Source Licenses for Weblate software products and code (mainly GPLv3).
 * Choose branding, logos, and trademarks that denotes your own unique identity to clearly signal to users that there is no affiliation with or endorsement by Weblate.
 * Follow the General Guidelines, above.